Dantara/devops/app_python/PYTHON.md

 ## Tests
 - [pytest](https://github.com/pytest-dev/pytest/) - framework makes it easy to write small tests

+The testing is done using `pytest` framework, since it:

+- has fixture mechanism for state preparation
+- provides easy interface for testing
+- is a flexible framework allowing custom plugins and test parametrization

+## Unit testing best practices

+- Tests must be fully independent.
+In other words:

+  - run on fresh data every time
+  - do not have contraints on execution order

+- Refactor code, so we can test one piece of functionality at a time

+- Have small readable tests.

+- If there are not a lot of tests, we can add running test into pre-commit hooks so that developers do not push a broken code

+- Keep track of test coverage to verify that new code is at least covered by tests

+- Unit tests should be fast in order not to slow down development.
+  If there are slow test, they should be filtered out and run periodically in a CI job.

 ## List of other best practices

 1. Follow guidelines from PEP 8 (Style Guide for Python Code)